n0rmz/gatewayd-client/README.md

 ## How To Use:

-1. Enter the federated address (e.g. alice) of the customer requesting quotes and sending funds.
+1. Enter the federated address (e.g. *alice*) of the customer requesting quotes and sending funds.

-2. Enter the federated address appended with '@' + the domain of the receiving customer's gateway (e.g. bob@localhost:5050) as well as the receiver's desired amount and currency.
+2. Enter the federated address appended with '@' + the domain of the receiving customer's gateway (e.g. *bob@localhost:5050*) as well as the receiver's desired amount and currency.

-3. Select a quote detailing the sending customer's options for payment from the ones available (in the sending customer's available currency and includes fees from the entirety of the path that results in the final value matching the receiver's desired amount).
+3. Select a quote detailing the sending customer's options for payment from the ones available (in the sending customer's available currency and including fees from the entirety of the path that results in the final value matching the receiver's desired amount).

 ## Developers